oracle-livelabs/developer/visual-builder/studio/extend-apps/connect-to-data/connect-data.md

 ## Introduction

-Now that we've created the UI (frontend) for our App UI, it's time to work with the backend and connect your extension to data that lives in Oracle Cloud Applications.
+Now that we've created the UI for our App UI, it's time to connect the extension to data that lives in Oracle Cloud Applications.

 Estimated Time: 5 minutes

 ### About this lab

 Oracle Cloud Applications provides REST-based access to its data.
-In this lab, we'll use the service catalog in VB Studio to browse the available REST services, pick one, then display data from it on the page.
+In this lab, we'll use the service catalog in VB Studio to browse available REST services, pick one, then display data from it on the page.
+You'll also test the App UI to make sure it's working correctly.

 ### Objectives

 In this lab, you will:

-* Connect your extension to Oracle Cloud App data
+* Create a service connection to access Oracle Cloud App data
+* Display data in the App UI's page and set up filtering
-* Set up the App UI to filter and display data
+* Test the App UI

 ### Prerequisites